MonoGame/MonoGame/NuGetPackages/readme/MonoGame.Framework/readme.txt

 When applied, this NuGet will install all relevant dll's for MonoGame.

-**Updating to use the new MonoGame Content Builder tool To use the new content builder tool you will need the latest development MSI installer which can be located at http://www.monogame.net/downloads/ in the Development Builds section
+**Updating to use the new MonoGame Content Builder tool To use the new content builder tool you will need the latest development MonoGameSetup installer which can be located at http://www.monogame.net/downloads/ in the Development Builds section
 This will install all the project templates for Visual Studio including the new Content Builder tool.
 To upgrade your project you will need to edit your .CSPROJ file for your solution (either from windows explorer or using the VS power tools to edit the project file) and add the following entries:
 	*  <MonoGamePlatform>WindowsGL</MonoGamePlatform>  <- Placed just before the 1st line with   </PropertyGroup> (in the initial project definition section)